This post may contain affiliate links. Please read our disclosure policy.

 You can tell by touch or with a thermometer.
 Rare steaks feel soft and keep an indent when pressed, while medium-rare steaks are slightly springy.
 A medium steak bounces back quickly, and a well-done steak feels firm all over.

-If you want to be sure, use a meat thermometer:
+If you want to be sure, use a meat thermometer and check the guide to know the temperature and color.

 Can I Use A Different Cut Of Steak?